twisteroidambassador/detour-proxy-advance/README.md

 # detour-proxy-advance

-A piece of software that makes circumventing Internet censorship more convenient.
-This does not provide circumvention by itself, but it can be used to automatically detour connections to blocked websites.
+Makes circumventing Internet censorship more convenient.
+Blocked sites are automatically detected and routed through a proxy, while unblocked sites are visited directly.

 ## Motivation

 There are many useful tools that help people visit websites blocked by a national censor.
-[Lantern](https://getlantern.org/) is an interesting "batteries included" solution, in that it handles all requests, tries to connect directly first, and only use their relay if the website is detected to be blocked.
-This way, connections to non-blocked websites are not needlessly routed through the relay, and there's no need to manually maintain a list of blocked sites.
+[Lantern](https://getlantern.org/) is an interesting solution, in that it handles all requests, tries to connect directly first, and only use their relay if the website is detected to be blocked.
+This way, connections to non-blocked websites are not needlessly routed through the relay, and the user do no have to manually maintain a list of blocked sites.

-For people who don't want to use Lantern, perhaps those who prefer to roll their own circumvention solution, but still want the convenience of automatic detouring, I present to you this project, Detour Proxy Advance.
+For people who want to roll their own circumvention solution, but still desire Lantern's convenience, this project might be the missing piece of the puzzle.

 ## What it does